Philips 1950s Scandinavian Table Lamp

-Other versions: The glass of this Philips 1950s Scandinavian table lamp was used for many lights, wall lights (the Jungfrau wall lamp is one of them), chandeliers, floor lamps, other table lamps such as the Samos table lamp.
+Other versions: The glass of this Philips 1950s Scandinavian table lamp was used for many lamps, wall lights (the Jungfrau wall lamp is one of them), chandeliers, floor lamps, other table lamps such as the Samos table lamp.
 Rounded and rectangular versions of the glass were made, as you can see in the add; the lamps below.

 Koninklijke Philips N.V.

 Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
 Frederik Philips was a Jewish banker based in Zaltbommel.